-Defying PM, thousands of Iraqis continue to flood Baghdad square
+Three killed as Iraqi protesters try to break into Iran consulate in Kerbala

+Iraq’s official human rights watchdog confirmed the deaths.
+The Iraqi High Commission for Human Rights (IHCHR) said three people were killed due to bullet wounds.
+A dozen were injured, including security forces, it said.

+The IHCHR said the crowd tried to break into the consulate.
+Security sources said they tried to set fire to it.

-BAGHDAD (Reuters) - Thousands of anti-government protesters gathered in central Baghdad on Monday, defying the prime minister’s plea to end protests which he says are costing Iraq’s economy billions of dollars and disrupting daily life.
+On Monday thousands of anti-government protesters had gathered in central Baghdad, defying the prime minister’s plea to end protests which he says are costing Iraq’s economy billions of dollars and disrupting daily life.

-The protests have broken nearly two years of relative stability in Iraq since they started on Oct.1.
+The protests have broken nearly two years of relative stability in Iraq since they started on Oct.
+1 in Baghdad and spread to the impoverished southern Shi’ite heartland.
 More than 250 people have been killed.

 Despite the country’s oil wealth, many people live in poverty with limited access to clean water, electricity, healthcare or education.

 “The youth have lived through economic hardships, explosions, oppression.
 We want to root out this political elite completely.
-We want to get rid of this gang, then maybe we can rest,” said a protester, said a protester, who did not wish to be identified, who had camped overnight in Baghdad’s Tahrir Square.
+We want to get rid of this gang, then maybe we can rest,” said a protester who did not wish to be identified.
+He had camped overnight in Baghdad’s Tahrir Square.

 Prime Minister Adel Abdul Mahdi appealed to protesters on Sunday night to suspend their movement which he said had achieved its goals and was hurting the economy.